Discover a Place Where Four Generations of Women Found Comfort in a Land and Each Other

 grace." -KAT JACKSON, Author __________________ "I bought your book for my kindle.
 I love it!!!!
 Just started it and don't want to go to sleep I want to keep reading."- Rhonda P. __________________ "Sherrie Gant's journal of memories of her family's "Sacred Place" in central Oregon reminded me of my own childhood and memories I have not written for my own future generations.
 I found great enjoyment as I traveled with her and her family through the areas of their annual deer and elk hunt and thoroughly enjoyed the "home" they made at their deer and elk camp.
 My toes and fingers froze right along with hers as she patiently waited on a frozen log to flush out the game with which her family would be sustained in the coming year.
 I was impressed with the respect she showed for the animals they hunted, being careful to never leave a wounded elk or deer to suffer but instead would track it sometimes for hours to finish the kill.
 I admired the expertise she revealed in tracking, something I'm certain would take years to develop.
 I grieved along with her and her family in the tragic loss of a family member.
 The pictures I was able to view on this book's Facebook page made it come alive.
 Sherrie has revealed her artistic ability behind the lens of a camera as she captured the magnificence of God's creation.
 This is a book anyone would enjoy even if one is not a hunter." -Phyllis B.

-Oregon native, Sherrie Gant is a wife, mother, writer, a photographer and a woman of faith.
+Sherrie Gant is a wife, mother, writer, a photographer and a woman of faith.
 She is a lover of nature and enjoys spending time with family in the outdoors.
-Sherrie is a lifetime hunter and comes from a long line of female hunters.
-Each year she and her nearly all female family hunt big game in Central Oregon's High Desert where she resides with her husband Dennis, daughter Michelle, the family dog, a kitten and a handful of idle saddle horses.
+Sherrie is a native Oregonian and a lifetime hunter and comes from a long line of female hunters.
+Each year she and her family hunt big game in Central Oregon's High Desert where she resides.
+As young newly-weds, Sherrie and her husband Dennis moved to remote North Eastern Oregon to help build and establish Best Selling Author Jane Kirkpatrick's home which Kirkpatrick wrote about and published in her first book HOMESTEAD.
+While living there on the land Sherrie began her writing career as Jane mentored and encouraged.
+Now an AWARD winning writer and photographer she has published in magazines such as Western Horseman, Practical Horseman and Snowmobile Magazine and her latest is book project Ankle High and Knee Deep (Twodot) which she joins other female writers including Kirkpatrick in this book of essays.
 Sherrie's creative non-fiction work is meant to entertain and inspire as you experience a journey through the eyes of another.